February 9, 2023

 Trustpilot’s latest data suggests nearly two-thirds of consumers could be opting out of Valentine’s Day in 2023, revealing just what they’ll be putting their money towards

-January, 2023, USA – Valentine’s Day could be taking a loss this year, as new findings from online reviews platform, Trustpilot, reveals participation in the love-driven holiday is low, with more than 2 in 5 (41%) of Americans choosing not to participate in Valentine’s Day this year, and another 23% are not sure if they will be.
+February 9, 2023, NEW YORK, USA – Valentine’s Day could be taking a loss this year, as new findings from online reviews platform, Trustpilot, reveals participation in the love-driven holiday is low, with more than 2 in 5 (41%) of Americans choosing not to participate in Valentine’s Day this year, and another 23% are not sure if they will be.
 Conducted with third-party research firm YouGov, data also shows that of those who are planning to participate in the holiday (36%) and spend money doing so, two-thirds (66%) plan to spend less this year than in previous years due to inflation.
 In fact, nearly one in three (28%) plan to spend significantly less – 50% or more.
 And it appears one of the reasons for doing that is the need to conserve cash to spend on basics such as food, energy bills and rent.

 Valentine’s spending is stressing people out: